deepsea-inria/sptl/doc/sptl.md

 we are going to report is a little different that the way we reported to the parallel-for loop.

-*TODO*: update the discussion of reduction operations to match the new implementation.

-What we want to report is the *weight* of each item in the input sequence.
-The idea is that the cost of combining any two items in the input sequence using the given associative combining operator is the sum of the weights of the two items.
-Let us consider an example of this pattern.
 The code below takes as input an array of arrays of numbers and returns the largest number contained by the subarrays.
-Now, observe that the cost of performing our `combine` operator to any two subarrays `xs1` and `xs2` is the value `xs1.size()
-+ xs2.size()`.
-It should be clear that our reduce operation can calculate these intermediate costs from the `weight` function, which we pass to our reduction.
-Just like the [weight-based parallel-for loop](#weighted-parallel-for), the reduction operation calculates a table containing the prefix sums of the weights of the items.
+Now, observe that the cost of performing our `combine` operator to any two subarrays `xs1` and `xs2` is the value `xs1.size() + xs2.size()`.
+It should be clear that our reduce operation can calculate these intermediate costs from the `combine_comp_rng` function, which we pass to our reduction.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 int max0(const parray<parray<int>>& xss) {